splewis/csgo-multi-1v1/README.md

 ``addons/sourcemod/configs/multi1v1_weapons.cfg`` contains the list of weapons that are available under the rifle and pistol menus.
 You are free to add or remove weapons from this as long as they match the correct format.
 Note that the ``team`` part is only for making sure the player gets the correct weapon skin, otherwise it has no effect.

-## Web Interface
-There is a work-in-progress open-source web interface being developed under the [web](web) directory.
-Check its [readme](web/readme.md) for more details.

 ## More help on setting up the stats system
 There is a [wiki page](https://github.com/splewis/csgo-multi-1v1/wiki/Standard-stats-setup) that explains how to setup the stats system with the provided components.